johan162/themeltspice/README_release.md

 1. Update the `version` variable at the top of the script
 1. Generate a PDF version of the README.md
 1. Commit & Push
+1. Varify that all files have been pushed!
 1. Tag the version, e.g.
     ```
     git tag v2.0.3 -m "v2.0.3"